cophilot/DevCv/README.md

 ---

-## Settings
+## Editing

-You can open the settings by clicking on the settings icon in the top right corner.
-Here you can edit the data for your CV.
+You can edit the CV by clicking on the pencil icon in the top right corner.

 ---